aformatik/codchi/docs/content/4.contrib/internals.md

 ### WSL

 - **SystemD:** WSL natively supports SystemD.
 - **GUI:** Windows natively supports GUI applications within WSL with WSLg using a mixture of Wayland and RDP.
-Unfortunately, because of the latter, this doesn't really provide a native experience for Linux GUI applications.
-Therefore, by default, [VcXsrv](https://github.com/marchaesen/vcxsrv), a native Windows X server, is included and enabled in codchi.
-It can be disabled in [configuration](../1.introduction/3.config.md).
+Unfortunately, because of the latter, this doesn't really provide a native experience for Linux GUI applications. ~~Therefore, by default, [VcXsrv](https://github.com/marchaesen/vcxsrv), a native Windows X server, is included and enabled in codchi.
+It can be disabled in [configuration](../1.introduction/3.config.md).~~[^1]
 - **Sound:** WSLg provides a PulseAudio server by default which works well enough.
 - **File sharing:** Files are shared accross WSL instances via bind mounts in `/mnt/wsl/codchi`.
 - **Environment variables, secrets:** Shared via `$env:WSLENV` and a file which is written by the host driver to `\\wsl$\codchi-*\...`.